khalid-hussain/shaheen/chap6.md

 he but everything in the room was staring at her.
 She got up with a shrill and shiver in her body, came and stood by Angela's bed.

-When Bashir Bin Hassan poured out the medicine in a cup, she said, "Here...I will give it to her."
+When Bashir bin Hassan poured out the medicine in a cup, she said, "Here...I will give it to her."

-As Bashir Bin Hassan and his servant were leaving the room, Abu Dawood said," Wait!
+As Bashir bin Hassan and his servant were leaving the room, Abu Dawood said," Wait!
 I am also coming along with you."

 Bashir said, "Please take rest."